maartenpaauw/model-states-for-filament-docs/README.md

 ## Setup

-In this paragraph we list the steps you need to follow to get up and running.
+In this paragraph we list the steps you need to follow to get up and running with the out-of-the-box supported Spatie integration.

 ### Spatie